SpartanJ/ecode/README.md

 _\*6_ Better Unicode support will come with time, but with no rush for the moment. eepp architecture is ready to add HarfBuzz support.

 _\*7_ Tree-sitters might be implemented at some point, but I'm still not 100% sure if it's worth it (yes, I know many of you might think the contrary)

-## Collaborate

-The author is more than open to collaborations.
-Any person interested in the project is invited to participate.
-Many features are still pending, and the project will grow much more over time.
-Please, collaborate. =)

 ## Author comments